kuma35/thinking-forth-translate/chapter6.rst

 .. hint::

-   Don't change too much at once.
+   Don\'t change too much at once.

 While you’re editing your application—adding a new feature or fixing something—it’s often tempting to go and fix several